icure/cardinal-prescription/README.md

 }}/>
 ```

-## Status of Cardinal Prescription with regards t- updated requirements for SAM usage
+## Status of Cardinal Prescription with regards to updated requirements for SAM usage

-If applicable and available in the SAMv2 database, the following information needs t- be visible t- the prescriber at the moment he selects a medicinal product.
+If applicable and available in the SAMv2 database, the following information needs to be visible to the prescriber at the moment he selects a medicinal product.
-The information has t- be shown in a clear, proactive way next t- the concerned pack size (e.g. in the form of a sign indicating additional information via a hovering action).
+The information has to be shown in a clear, proactive way next to the concerned pack size (e.g. in the form of a sign indicating additional information via a hovering action).

-- [x] Link t- the leaflet = link t- the url of the leaflet as published on the FAMHP website.
+- [x] Link to the leaflet = link to the url of the leaflet as published on the FAMHP website.
 The leaflet is available in French, Dutch and German.
-- [x] Link t- the SPC = link t- the url of the SPC as published on the FAMHP website.
+- [x] Link to the SPC = link to the url of the SPC as published on the FAMHP website.
 The SPC is available in French and Dutch.
 - [x] Black triangle = visualisation of the black triangle symbol
-- [x] _NEW_ Link t- RMA material = visualisation of the symbol used on RMA material and link t- the url of the section on the FAMHP website where documents related t- RMA material are published.
-An url is available t- the concerned section in French, Dutch and German.
+- [x] _NEW_ Link to RMA material = visualisation of the symbol used on RMA material and link to the url of the section on the FAMHP website where documents related to RMA material are published.
+An url is available to the concerned section in French, Dutch and German.
-- [x] _NEW_ Link t- DHPC = link t- the url of the section on the FAMHP website where the DHPC communications are published.
-An url is available t- the concerned section in French, Dutch and German.
+- [x] _NEW_ Link to DHPC = link to the url of the section on the FAMHP website where the DHPC communications are published.
+An url is available to the concerned section in French, Dutch and German.
 - [x] _NEW_ Temporary supply Problem = symbol indicating there is an actual temporary supply problem of the concerned pack size of the medicinal product.
    Additional information (e.g. via hovering) contains the following data:
    - start date supply problem,